Data Architecture Principles

 We can focus on what is always true concerning how things work.

-When we stumble upon these things, then we are describing the principles of Data Sharing.
+When we stumble upon these things, we describe the principles of Data Sharing.

 A principle of Data Sharing could be 'By identifying all data that could be shared from any division and has clear value for that, and by removing all obstacles for sharing and making sharing mandatory via policies, it is ensured that more data is shared between business divisions and that silos are broken down.'